mikabrey/LAHousingPrediction/README.md

 Creating cross relation between foreclosure and unemployment rate.
 Current Los angels housing market is difficult to predict.
-I hope creating a cross reference between foreclosure and unemployment will some how help predict a house price.
+I hope that creating a cross-reference between foreclosure and unemployment will help predict home prices in near future.
-My targete cliants are early 30th professional who like to goto coffee shop.
+My target client is a professional in his early thirties who likes to go to coffee shops.

 Data acquisition and cleaning
 1) City of los angels foreclosure data by zip code form 2015 to 2020